HISTORYUpdated Tuesday August 22, 2017 by Carlos Torres.

 The South Lexington Youth Baseball organization dates to 1956 when it was founded under the name of the Southern League.
 In the early 1970s, the Southern League, by that date called Southern Little League, merged with the Stonewall Independent League under the banner of South Lexington Little League with a 10-team Major League division—the same as today– and several Minor League teams.
-Over the years the Minor League has expanded to the current 14 teams and in the 1990s the Rookie League (now 7 and 8-years with 15 teams) and Tee Ball (now 4 to 6-year-olds and 22 teams) comprise the league’s make-up.
+Over the years the Minor League has expanded to the current 10 teams and in the 1990s the Rookie League (now 7 and 8-year olds with 11 teams) and Tee Ball (now 4 to 6-year-olds and 18 teams) comprise the league’s make-up.

 In the 10-year-old Cal Ripken World Series, three South Lexington All-Star teams have participated.
 Most recently, the 2013 South Lexington 10-year-olds finished as runner-up in the World Series just as the 10-year-old age group did in 2004.
 South Lexington’s 10-year-old All-Star team also appeared in the 2009 World Series.

-After that Southern and Stonewall Leagues merger in the early 1970s, SLYB began, just as is the current format, playing with 10 teams in the Major League, which was divided into a five-team American and five-team National division.
+After the Southern and Stonewall leagues merger in the early 1970s, SLYB began with the current format, playing with 10 teams in the Major League.
+This league was divided into two five-team divisions, the American and National divisions.
 For nearly 30 years, the league champion was decided in a best of three playoff between the two division winners.

 An alteration to this was made beginning with the 2002 season when a tournament was initiated.
 For the regular season, the same two-division format was maintained and the team with best record in each earns its division championship.